Michelle Charlesworth Therapy

 If you would like to discuss us working together I offer a free 15 minute telephone consultation.

-In crisis and need immediate help?
 Call Samaritans on 116 123 or go to your nearest A&E Department.
-Need immediate support?
-Text SHOUT to 85258 24/7 to chat by text.

 Speak in Confidence